The Eureka, Nevada Historical Society designated a number of sites in

 1873 by Solomon Ashim and his brother.
 In the 1930s and early 1940s it

 served as a county restaurant.
-It is presently a bar and restaurant.
+It has been a bar and restaurant.

 |#11 Eureka County